canorve/GALFITools/docs/howto.rst

 **MGE**
 ---------------

-Routines that use the Multi-Gaussian Expansion
+Routines that use the Multi-Gaussian Expansion.

 **mge2galfit** fits multi-gaussian expansion of Cappellari (2002) and formats to GALFIT
 ::